Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Results

 \subsection{Optical flux}

 {\vsix In our model, not only the hot ionized disc, but also the outer cold ring and the optical companion can contribute to the optical flux of the source.} The total optical flux is calculated as the sum of the source flux and a `sky background'.
 The sky background is calculated as the quiescent optical flux~(\citealt{meshcheryakov18}; table 4) minus the flux of the non-irradiated optical star.
-The flux of the non-irradiated companion depends on the chosen parameters of the binary ($T_{\rm opt}$, $R_{L2}$, $R_{\rm pol} / R_{\rm pol}^{\rm Roche} $, and $i$, see Table~\ref{tab:AqlX1_pars}). {\vsix Due to the orbital variation of the visible area of the irradiated surface of the star,} the resulting optical light curves look very dense {\vsix(as in two lower rows in Fig.~\ref{fig.main_fit})} .
+The flux of the non-irradiated companion depends on the chosen parameters of the binary ({\vsix temperature $T_{\rm opt}$, binary semi-axis $a$, mass ratio $q$, filling factor $R_{\rm pol} / R_{\rm pol}^{\rm Roche} $, and inclination $i$, see Table~\ref{tab:AqlX1_pars}).
+For chosen parameters, radius of the optical star' is about $0.3\,a$.} {\vsix Due to the orbital variation of the visible area of the irradiated surface of the star,} the resulting optical light curves look very dense {\vsix(as in two lower rows in Fig.~\ref{fig.main_fit})} .

 At the end, such modeling of optical data turns out to be partly successful.
 On one hand, the level and trend of the optical flux are explained better with the inclusion of the cold disc and the optical star than without.
 This inference can be made on inspecting the optical $\chi^2$-values in Table~\ref{tab:result_parametersshort} and the optical light curves in the Supplement Material (compare models \SAmainNoCold, \SAmainNoColdStar, and \SAmainNoOpt with model \SAmain).
 On the other hand, we could not explain fully the oscillations of the optical data by the orbit-modulated flux from the optical star.
 This is maybe partly due to the fact that, in addition to period-modulated fluctuations, there are fluctuations in the illuminating X-ray flux (similar to those seen in the X-ray curve), not accounted for in our modeling.
 Also, the amplitude of the model optical fluctuations is generally larger than observed.
 This may indicate that the albedo value 0.5 is an underestimation, or that the shadow on the star is actually bigger than what the model disc produces.